-Truvada is a pill that contains two drugs used to fight HIV: Tenofovir (Viread) and emtricitabine (Emtriva).
+Truvada is a pill that contains two drugs used to fight HIV: tenofovir (Viread) and emtricitabine (Emtriva).
 Truvada is manufactured by Gilead Sciences.
-Generic versions have been tentatively approved under PEPFAR (see fact sheet 925.)
+Generic versions have been approved under PEPFAR (see fact sheet 925.)

 The drugs in Truvada are called nucleoside analog reverse transcriptase inhibitors, or nukes.
 These drugs block the reverse transcriptase enzyme.
-This enzyme changes HIV’s genetic material (RNA) into the form of DNA.
-This has to occur before HIV’s genetic code gets inserted into an infected cell’s own genetic codes.
+This enzyme changes HIV’s genetic material (RNA) into the DNA.
+This occurs before HIV’s genetic code gets inserted into an infected cell’s chromosome.

-If you take Truvada with other antiretroviral drugs (ARVs), you can reduce your viral load to extremely low levels, and increase your CD4 cell counts.
+If you take Truvada with other antiretroviral drugs (ARVs), you can reduce your viral load to undetectable levels, and increase your CD4 cell counts.
 This should mean staying healthier longer.

 Truvada provides two drugs in one pill.
 It can be more convenient to use Truvada than some other combinations of drugs.
 This could mean fewer missed doses and better control of HIV.

 Many new copies of HIV are mutations.
 They are slightly different from the original virus.
 Some mutations can keep multiplying even when you are taking an ARV.
 When this happens, the drug will stop working.
 This is called “developing resistance” to the drug.
 See Fact Sheet 126 for more information on resistance.

 Sometimes, if your virus develops resistance to one drug, it will also have resistance to other ARVs.
 This is called “cross-resistance.”

 Resistance can develop quickly.
 It is very important to take ARVs according to instructions, on schedule, and not to skip or reduce doses.